Thursday, November 22, 2018

 • If not, then you will try to get reimbursed and go through all the difficulties one may encounter when ordering online.

-Which ones do you trust in?
+Which ones do you trust?

-Where most of the most expensive wines in the world come from?
+Where do most of the most expensive wines in the world come from?
 Map by © LeDomduVin 2018

-Do you think is there a bigger risk of counterfeiting for Bordeaux or Burgundy Grands Crus?
+Do you think there is a bigger risk of counterfeiting for Bordeaux or Burgundy Grands Crus?
 And Why?

-Look at the price a 1945 DRC Romanee Conti, which recently fetched US$ 558,000 (roughly 490,445 Euros) at the last Sotheby’s Auction, for example… Well, I'm not saying anything, but I would not be surprised to see a few more bottles of this specific wine reappearing on the market very soon.
+Look at the price of a 1945 DRC Romanee Conti, which recently fetched US$ 558,000 (roughly 490,445 Euros) at the last Sotheby’s Auction, for example… Well, I'm not saying anything, but I would not be surprised to see a few more bottles of this specific wine reappearing on the market very soon.

 Petrus 1985 Label's comparison by © LeDomduVin 2018

-Labels comparison game
+The labels comparison game

 Petrus 1985 Label's comparison by © LeDomduVin 2018